Introduction

-For most PC users, all they require the machine to do is enable basic document editing, internet browsing and media playback.
-All these tasks are very simple and can happily be handled by Windows, OSX or pretty much any other operating system.
-Perhaps, now is the time to join the Linux revolution.
+For most PC users, the primary needs are basic tasks like document editing, internet browsing, and media playback.
+These tasks can easily be handled by Windows, macOS, or virtually any other operating system.
+Perhaps now is the perfect time to consider joining the Linux revolution.

 Try Linux